Pomax/arduino-midi-recorder/README.md

 #define HAS_MORE_BYTES 0x80

 void writeVarLen(unsigned long value) {
-  unsigned long buffer = value & 0x7f;
+  // Start with the first 7 bit block unsigned long buffer = value & 0x7f;

+  // Then shift in 7 bit blocks with "has-more" bit from the
+  // right for as long as `value` has more bits to encode.
   while ((value >>= 7) > 0) {
     buffer <<= 8;
     buffer |= HAS_MORE_BYTES;
     buffer |= value & 0x7f;
   }

-  while (true) {
+  // Then unshift bytes one at a time for as long as the has-more bit is high. while (true) {
     file.write((byte)(buffer & 0xff));
     if (buffer & HAS_MORE_BYTES) {